-- QX5 - The higher end model offered by Digital Blue is the QX5.
+- QX5 and QX7 - The higher end models offered by Digital Blue.

-Virtually identical to the QX3, it has the advantage of three rotating magnification lens (10x, 60x or 200x).This allows for easier focusing than the QX3 by adapting the magnification to the object, rather than moving the fixed lens closer or further away.
+Virtually identical to the QX3, the QX5 and QX7 offer the advantage of three rotating magnification lens (10x, 60x or 200x).This allows for easier focusing than the QX3 by adapting the magnification to the object, rather than moving the fixed lens closer or further away.

 There are two super bright LEDs for the light source, and the video plays back at approximately 15 frames per second.

 - Computer microscope

 - USB cable

 - Sample jars with lids (2)

 - Prepared slide

 - Software (on CD)